catalystneuro/neuroconv/README.md

 ```
 Note that this will install the package in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).

-Finally, if you prefer to avoid conda altogether the following will provide a clean installation in the current environment.
+Finally, if you prefer to avoid `conda` altogether, the following commands provide a clean installation within the current environment:
 ```shell
 git clone https://github.com/catalystneuro/nwb-conversion-tools
 pip install .